spauthie/oilPrices_S3_Airflow_Docker/README.md

 If our are using Linux or Mac, commandes will be slightly different.

 You also need to update the bucket name will you want to use in the oil_price.py file.
-After this you can the following commande to build the image and run your containers
+After this you can run the following commande to build the image and run your containers

 For **LocalExecutor** :